4 Serbian Alphabets: Cyrillic, Latin and more

 This one is my favourite!
 Here you can see the names of the two streets in Novi Sad, one next to another, in the two scripts, and several graffiti written in both scripts as well.

-Should you learn Serbian Latin or Serbian Cyrillic Script and Alphabet?
+Should you learn both Serbian Alphabets, Latin and Cyrillic?

 Not surprisingly, my advice is to learn both scripts.
 Have no second thoughts!
 They both work on the same principle, they even have some common letters.